Musicpac/UniFrankfurtAnkiMed/README.md

 **Experience with deck**

-First semester worked --> For anatomy I only used this deck and reached 43/50 Points

-Latin --> All this deck
+First semester worked --> For anatomy I only used this deck and reached 43/50 Points \n Latin --> All this deck \n

-Chem --> Partly previous knowledge (NileRed, Ex&F, etc.) and for all chem structes etc. I used this deck

-Bio --> This deck was the major part and I also used old exams.
+Chem --> Partly previous knowledge (NileRed, Ex&F, etc.) and for all chem structes etc. I used this deck \n Bio --> This deck was the major part and I also used old exams. \n

 **Prerequisites**